wellness day sessions for adults

 ‘HOW TO IMPROVE YOUR SLEEP QUALITY AND DAYTIME ENERGY’

 Sleep is an essential therapeutic component of human physiology.
-Getting enough good quality sleep supports daily cognition function, productivity and a positive outlook, and also promotes longer-term physical and mental health.
+Getting enough good quality sleep supports daily cognitive function, productivity and a positive outlook at work, and also promotes longer-term physical and mental health.

-Research shows that employees sleeping less than 6 hours take more sick leave every year than those sleeping 7 hours.
-T
+Research shows that employees sleeping less than 6 hours a night take on average 6 more days of sick leave annually

-This comprehensive session covers a range of tools and evidence-based strategies to help employees improve their sleep quality & daytime energy, covering:
+and a range of practical strategies to help employees improve their sleep quality & daytime energy, covering:

-Frustratingly for some people, insomnia can seem to take on a life of its own beyond an initial stressful event when worry about sleep loss and daytime functioning triggers ongoing feelings of stress and night time anxiety.
+For some, however, insomnia can seem to take on a life of its own beyond these precipitating factors, where worry about sleep

 If you would like to find out more about Circadian Sleep Coaching Services or speak to Katie about a media request, please call 07730533004 or you can send an email through the enquiry form below.